nottrobin/maas-docs/en/nodes-scripts-cli.md

 However, the [MAAS CLI](manage-cli.md) supports options not available from the web UI, including access to earlier versions of your scripts, script deletion and result automation.

-To use the CLI, first make sure you are [logged in](manage-cli.md#log-in-(required)).
+To use the CLI, first make sure you are [logged in](manage-cli.md#heading--log-in-required).

 [note]
-For further details on which metadata fields can be used within scripts, and what they do, see [Commissioning and Hardware Testing Scripts](nodes-scripts.md#metadata-fields).
+For further details on which metadata fields can be used within scripts, and what they do, see [Commissioning and Hardware Testing Scripts](nodes-scripts.md#heading--metadata-fields).
 [/note]

-## Script management
+<h2 id="heading--script-management">Script management</h2>

 To upload a hardware testing script to MAAS, enter the following: